Georgia Southwestern State University Rankings

 Biography

-James Earl Carter Jr. is an American former politician who served as the 39th president of the United States from 1977 to 1981.
-A member of the Democratic Party, he previously served as the 76th governor of Georgia from 1971 to 1975 and as a Georgia state senator from 1963 to 1967.
-Since leaving office, Carter has remained engaged in political and social projects, receiving the Nobel Peace Prize in 2002 for his humanitarian work.
+James Earl Carter Jr. was an American politician and humanitarian who served as the 39th president of the United States from 1977 to 1981.
+A member of the Democratic Party, Carter was the 76th governor of Georgia from 1971 to 1975 and in the Georgia State Senate from 1963 to 1967.
+He was the longest-lived president in U.S. history and the first to reach the age of 100.

 2. Rosalynn Carter